 Sanjay Browne shares, “Cloves are vastly used worldwide in different cuisines and for medicinal purposes.
 It is believed to be good for liver function and works very well as an anti-bacterial agent, especially in tooth treatment.”

 Flavour: This spice offers an interesting combination of sweet and bitter.
 Chef Narayanamurthi, Chef de Cuisine, Aloft Bengaluru Cessna Business Park ads, “Cloves adds a pungent and dominant taste to any dish.
-We always avoid using them individually for this reason and rather use it with a blend of other spices.
+We always avoid using them individually for this reason and rather use them with a blend of other spices.
 This helps in the balancing of flavours.”

 Most of the desi sweets would seem incomplete without this condiment.
 And don’t go by the size of these little seeds, for they are packed with a whole lot of taste.